 We also desire to share our heritage and knowledge through a variety of educational programs through first-person interpretation and impressions of the common Michigan infantryman, civilian, surgeon, and other historic figures.
 Currently, we have members providing first-person interpretations and impressions of an Assistant Regimental Surgeon, the Veteran/Invalid Corp, a Company Ordnance Sergeant, and a milliner.
 Since its reactivation, the 17th Michigan has visited schools, colleges, museums, and other public and private institutions to educate the public about the War of the Rebellion (a.k.a.
 The Civil War, the War between the States or as the Southern States called it, The War of Northern Aggression, or America’s Second Revolutionary War).
 The 17th Michigan also attends and sponsors Civil War events to further educate the public on the life of a soldier, civilian, and surgeon.

 Being a non-profit educational organization (501-3c), which allows contributions to be Tax deductible on Federal income tax returns, the 17th Michigan has been able to raise funds for the preservation of our Civil War heritage by placing historical markers at sites of the original regimental engagements, providing the moneys needed to preserve Michigan's Civil War battle flags, providing moneys needed to preserve the battlefields where the 17th Michigan fought and died, and rededicating tombstones and markers of the brave men who served.

 Where We Meet:

 Business meetings are generally on Sunday afternoons once a month January through May and September through November).
 Meetings are held at Historic Geenmead Village in Livonia, Michigan.
-See our Event Calendar for the upcoming meeting schedule and exact location within the Village as it is subject to change.
+See our Event Calendar for the upcoming meeting schedule as meeting dates and exact location within the Village are subject to change.

 Since 1997, the 17th Michigan and Livonia's Greenmead Historic Village have been working in a collaborative relationship to further the effort to educate the public on the life of the Civil War soldier and their families back home.